tinyclub/linux-lab/README.md

     (gdb) c
     (gdb) bt

 Note: some commands have been already added in `.gdbinit`, you can customize it for yourself.

-Test it:
+### Testing

-    // Simply boot and poweroff
+Simply boot and poweroff:

     $ make test

-    // Don't poweroff after testing
+Don't poweroff after testing:

     $ make test TEST_FINISH=echo

-    // Run guest test case
+Run guest test case:

     $ make test TEST_CASE=/tools/ftrace/trace.sh

-    // Reboot the guest system for several times
+Reboot the guest system for several times:

     $ make test TEST_REBOOT=2

-    // Test a feature of a specified linux version on a specified board
+Test a feature of a specified linux version on a specified board:

     $ make feature-test FEATURE=kft LINUX=v2.6.36 BOARD=malta TEST=auto

-    // Test a kernel module
+Test a kernel module:

     $ make module-test m=oops_test

-    // Test a kernel module and make some targets before testing
+Test a kernel module and make some targets before testing:

     $ make module-test m=oops_test TEST=kernel-checkout,kernel-patch

-Save your changes:
+### Save images and configurations

-    $ make save         # Save all of the configs and rootfs/kernel/dtb images
+Save all of the configs and rootfs/kernel/dtb images:

+    $ make save

+Save configs to `boards/<BOARD>/`:

-    $ make kconfig-save # Save configs to boards/BOARD/, kernel config
+    $ make kconfig-save
-    $ make rconfig-save # rootfs config
+    $ make rconfig-save

+Save images to `prebuilt/`:

-    $ make root-save    # Save images to prebuilt/
+    $ make root-save
     $ make kernel-save

-If NFS boot fails, please make sure `IP_PNP` and `ROOT_NFS` are configured in kernel and if issue still exists, then try to fix up it:

-    $ /configs/tools/restart-net-servers.sh
+### Choose a new board

 By default, the default board: 'versatilepb' is used, we can configure, build and boot for a specific board with 'BOARD', for example: